for3v3rInFriendZone/BoltInsuranceGroup/SEP-Bolt Insurance Group/com.bolt.insurance.group.app/src/main/resource/static/assets/js/restangular/README.md

 **[Back to top](#table-of-contents)**

 ## Copying elements
 Before modifying an object, we sometimes want to copy it and then modify the copied object.
-We can't use `angular.copy` for this because it'll not change the `this` binded in the functions we add to the object.
+We can't use `angular.copy` for this because it'll not change the `this` bound in the functions we add to the object.
 In this cases, you must use `Restangular.copy(fromElement)`.

 **[Back to top](#table-of-contents)**